manuhabitela/nautsbuilder/README.md

 # Filling the spreadsheet correctly

-The spreadsheet is available here https://docs.google.com/spreadsheet/ccc?key=0AuPP-DBESPOedF9hckdzMWVhc2c3Rkk1R2RTa1pUdWc#gid=0 Just to be safe, the NautsBuilder doesn't use this one but a copy, so don't worry if the data you add is not visible directly.
+The spreadsheet is available here https://docs.google.com/spreadsheet/ccc?key=0AuPP-DBESPOedF9hckdzMWVhc2c3Rkk1R2RTa1pUdWc

 It is pretty simple to fill but there a few things to know.